 Child and Family Services – Jovetta Whitfield

 Assistant Director Jovetta Whitfield announced Durham County has been selected as one of the pilot counties for Safe Babies Court.
 This will begin in July 2024 or 2025.
 Chair Commissioner Jacobs offered congratulations and mentioned BOCC Carter advocated for Durham County.
-Assistant Director Whitfield reminded everyone to wear blue on March 31st for Child Abuse Prevention, take a picture for forward to her.
+Assistant Director Whitfield reminded everyone to wear blue on March 31st for Child Abuse Prevention, take a picture and forward to her.

 .